sweetgiggles201/sweetgiggles201/README.md

 ♡ I don't usually interact first, but I don't mind chatting.
 Just be respectful.

-♡ Please don't vent to me, fish for reactions, or expect me to carry the conversation.
+♡ Please don't vent to me randomly, fish for reactions, or expect me to carry the conversation.
 If I'm doing all the work, the conversation probably won't last.

-♡ If you have a fun personality, talk to me.
-No reason not to instead of sitting around lol.
+♡ I dont talk to people who aren't around my age.
+Im okay with 16-19.
+If you are 19 and you are chill thats fine but don't be a creep or weird because

 ♡ Please be respectful toward God, Jesus, and Christianity.
 I don't participate in or joke about things like voodoo, and I'd appreciate not being involved in those conversations.